 - You must contact Wharton Facilities for permission to use space in the Walnut/Locust lobbies to promote your events.
 Wharton Facilities is located in JMHH F30 or you may call them at 215.898.2575.

-Use of the rooms is reserved for groups only.
+Use of the Group Study Rooms is reserved for groups only.
 Single individuals using a room (even with a reservation) will be asked to leave if a group wishes to use the room.

 Flexible scheduling options: You can schedule rooms for a total of 90 minutes (in 30-minute increments).
 You can reserve a room for one 90-minute slot, one 60-minute slot, one 30-minute slot, or up to three, separate 30-minute slots.
 The scheduling system has been configured to allow you to easily see which rooms are open on your requested time.